Vc1d/Autoclicker/README.md

 # Autoclicker
 Simple Autoclicker using python library, pynput.

+After running the program, it will take a few seconds to load, so BE PATIENT!